Agent Integration & Skills

 1. Ensure the runtime is provisioned with the CLI

-See Installation & Upgrade for the access path and post-install checks.
-For team or customer-facing agent runtimes, it is usually better to provision CLI through the HENGSHI delivery channel instead of asking each runtime owner to discover a download path separately.
+See Installation & Upgrade for the public install paths and post-install checks.
+For team or customer-facing agent runtimes, it is usually better to standardize on one CLI version and one install path instead of letting each runtime owner provision the environment ad hoc.

 3. Provision the bundled official skills